holygio/Advanced-Investment-Tool/replit.md

 3. Navigates to /portfolio route
 4. **Both Portfolio Builder AND CAPM automatically run** with configured parameters
 5. Results are displayed immediately with graphs and theory tabs
-6. Configuration is locked (read-only) after initial load
+6. Configuration sidebar remains accessible for live updates and reconfiguration

 **State Management:**
 - Global state managed via React Context (`GlobalStateContext`) for shared parameters: